miller79/spring-boot-benchmark/README.md

 This application is a barebones Spring Boot application demonstrating the optimized way to create an application with just `spring-boot-starter-webflux`.

+### spring-boot-benchmark-tomcat

+This application takes the spring-boot-benchmark-original and replaces webflux with web to test Tomcat vs Netty.

 ### spring-boot-benchmark-data-jpa

 This application shows optimizations for applications using Spring Boot using `spring-boot-starter-data-jpa`.